GioF71/squeezelite-docker/README.md

 extraargs="net.ifnames=0" systemd.unified_cgroup_hierarchy=0
 ```

-The file must be edit using `sudo`, and of course a reboot is required.
+The file must be edited using `sudo`, and of course a reboot is required.
 And now, for my hearing capabilities, the audio quality is excellent.
 If anyone can suggest a more elegant solution, I will be happy to try it and then update this page.